 I first wrote a Java program to pick through the audio and try to guess where the pulses were.
 This worked fine, but whenever the program failed to properly detect a pulse, I had no easy way to visualize how it had failed.

-Not for the first time, I remember that I should default to writing a web app.
+Not for the first time, I remembered that I should default to writing a web app.
 I rewrote it all in TypeScript and included interactive visualizations, a TRS-80 emulator (to run the decoded program), a Basic decoder, and a disassembler.

 One of the fun features is that the selection is synchronized across the various views.
 You can click on a byte in the hexdump, a keyword in the Basic program, a line in the disassembly, or a pulse in the audio view, and the other views will show the corresponding data.
 This is useful when the Basic program gets corrupted at some point.
 You can click the first corrupted keyword to jump to that section of the audio.